tfoerst3r/minio-podman-compose/README.md

 ## About the Project

-This project is about remembering how to deploy a postgreSQL container properly.
+This project is about remembering how to deploy minIO as a Data Lake.

 ## Getting Started